-Environmental Geophysics is the interdisciplinary field that investigates the subsurface processes of Earth's systems using geophysical measurements.
+Environmental Geophysics is the interdisciplinary field that investigates the shallow subsurface processes of Earth's environmental systems using geophysical measurements.
 My research focuses on studying cryosphere and groundwater processes using non-invasive geophysical methods.

 A brief review of near-surface geophysics methods and applications to invesitgating environmental processes within the top 100 m of the Earth's surface can be found in Reviews of Geophysics.

 The Paul Heller Hydrogeophysics Material Properties Laboratory can provide people with training and access to laboratory grade geophysics instruments, specifically: Nuclear Magnetic Resonance (NMR), Ground Penetrating Radar (GPR) and Electrical Resistivity (DC RES), with accompanying standard operating procedures to start students on the path of collecting valuable data.
 Instrument usage in the lab or requests for technician time judged to be ‘modest’ would incur no cost to the user.
 Measurement services conducted by lab technical staff for samples submitted to the lab will also be offered at no cost for modest requests.
 We are able to offer these services thanks to partial NSF support (#1829100).
 For more information, please see the link to the lab website below and contact Dr. Parsekian by email.

 Prospective graduate students If you are interested in joining the Environmental Geophysics group, please send me an email including a resume/CV and briefly outline what project you would like to work on.
 Most graduate student opportunities in my group are through the PhD Hydrologic Science Program.